 Smilelove Customer Service

 - Provides standard support channels (phone, email, and webchat)

 - Customer service appears responsive but doesn’t have many customer reviews

 - Doesn’t offer refunds, but will provide refinements for those who qualify.
 These refinements may cost extra

-- Provides standard support options, plus video calls to walk you through the impression kit
+- Provides standard support channels, plus video calls to walk you through the impression kit

 - Has received negative reviews for spotty and delayed communication